 Mr. Sultanishvili holds a master’s degree in European Union-Russia Studies from the University of Tartu and is currently doing his second MA in Diplomacy and International Politics at Tbilisi State University.
 He also holds a bachelor’s degree in International Relations from Tbilisi State University.
 Furthermore, he mastered his quantitative and qualitative research skills at Truman State University, and at the University of Glasgow during student exchanges.

 Mr. Sultanishvili is fluent in Georgian, English and Russian, and competent in Turkish and Estonian too.

-	Ms. Mariam Berianidze is a Junior Researcher at PMC Research, where her responsibilities include assisting in the following tasks: developing data collection instruments for quantitative and qualitative studies; facilitating interviews and focus group discussions, and qualitative and quantitative data analysis; developing research methodologies; and preparing project and research proposals.
+Ms. Mariam Berianidze is a Researcher at PMC Research, where her responsibilities include assisting in the following tasks: developing data collection instruments for quantitative and qualitative studies; facilitating interviews and focus group discussions, and qualitative and quantitative data analysis; developing research methodologies; and preparing project and research proposals.

 Prior to joining our team, she accumulated valuable experience in program evaluation and sociological research projects while working at the Ilia State University, and the Caucasus Research Resource Center (CRRC) in Armenia.

 Ms. Berianidze holds a master’s degree in Sociology from Ilia State University, and a bachelor’s degree in the same subject from Tbilisi State University.
 Meanwhile, she enhanced her quantitative and qualitative research skills at the University of Siegen (Germany) during a student exchange.
 She is fluent in Georgian, English and Russian, and competent in German too.

 Mr. Giorgi Tsulaia is a Research Assistant at PMC Research, where his responsibilities include data collecting for analytical publications, engaging in the proposal writing process and other day-to-day activities.